| A1. | program description |

 # 1st list contents directory filenames of following detail listings

-ls -l $1 >tmp/$1 # create list of filenames to be listed in detail
+ls -l $dir >tmp/$dirf # create list of filenames to be listed

 do

-echo "$i bypassed, zero length file, or subdir"
+echo "$fn bypassed, zero length file, or subdir"

 continue; fi